IRT-Open-Source/scf/README-SCF-SERVICE.md

 Some aspects of the SCF service can be configured through a config file named `scf_service_config.xml` which is located in the `webapp` subfolder.
 By default this file doesn't exist.
-In that case the default configuration in `scf_service_config.xml` is used instead.
-This file is part of the SCF distribution.
+In that case the default configuration in `scf_service_config_default.xml` (located in the same subfolder) is used instead.
+This file is part of the SCF distribution and may be used as blueprint for a custom configuration file.

 The following settings are available:
 - `templates_path`: The location (absolute path) of the TTML templates.